 What's happened

 The UK has experienced its warmest April day on record, reaching 26.6°C in London, driven by southerly winds from Europe.
-This brief heatwave has now shifted to cooler, unsettled conditions with rain, gales, and snow in some areas.
-Temperatures are expected to remain near seasonal norms next week, with ongoing variability.
+This brief heatwave has shifted to cooler, unsettled weather with rain, gales, and snow in some areas.
+Temperatures are expected to stay near seasonal norms next week, with ongoing variability.

 What's behind the headline?